 The Other Side of Cozumel is also the shore that welcomes thousands of mature sea turtles for their annual nesting ritual.

 Mature females arrive in April – July to lay their deep nests full of eggs, and the hatchlings typically start to break out of their shells, struggle from the nests and scamper toward the water in the early fall months of August through October. (the months cited are averages).

 Of course, you can reach The Other Side by car from anywhere you stay, but the Southern Hotel Zone is closer and has another gem nearby – the Punta Sur Eco Park.
 Punta Sur is a wonderful day trip for spying crocodiles, enjoying a beautiful sandy beach, spotting wild birds in the wetland mangroves, and the island’s southernmost Celarain lighthouse and museum.

 In general, the Southern zone has more of a full-on remote beach and diving vibe, with tons of places to snorkel, and more large and lively day-pass beach clubs and beach-front eateries.

 The area has the farthest drive to get in and out of San Miguel for a night on the town but does have several fun family-oriented venues including Punta Sur, Chankanaab, Discover Mexico and the Mayan Cacao Company.

-**Good hotels in the upper end of the Southern Zone are the Casa del Mar Dive Resort and Hotel (my fave) and the Grand Park Royal.
-Further, down south and along the coastal road, you’ll find lots of choices, but some notably nice and popular ones include (proceeding south) El Presidente, Fiesta Americana, Sunscape Sabor, Secrets (no kids), and (very far to the south) the Allegro and Iberostar resorts.
+**Good hotels in the upper end of the island’s Southern Zone are the Casa del Mar Dive Resort and Hotel (my fave) and the Grand Park Royal.
+Further, down south and along Cozumel’s coastal road, you’ll find lots of choices, but some notably nice and popular ones include (proceeding south) El Presidente, Fiesta Americana, Sunscape Sabor, Secrets (no kids), and (very far to the south) the Allegro and Iberostar resorts.

 No Wrong Lodging Choice in Cozumel